E-learning course: The Art of Meetings (Concept Project)

 Projects

-My Role: Instructional Design, eLearning Development, Visual Design.
+Role: Instructional Design, eLearning Development, Visual Design

-Tools: Articulate Storyline 360, Canva, Vyond, Photoshop.
+Tools: Articulate Storyline 360, Canva, Vyond, Photoshop

 Overview